 Firstly, I would like to start off by saying that I wasn't meant to originally attend the pitch in person...
 I was supposed to be in Cambridge (more specifically the Biomedical Campus) to help out with some serious family matters, before the action got called off the day before and I unexpectedly found myself coming along to attend.
 With that in mind, I had recorded a video pitch three days before the pitching event on the 8th of March, which took over a dozen attempts before I was able to say the right things, and needed some changing to fit the social impact scope of the Thrive pitching event - which sadly meant having to leave out the publishing sector from the content of the pitch this time round.
 But that doesn't mean that I have gotten rid of that idea for good.

-And of course it was time to get to the actual need for the product - firstly, Vivian was on point about the sad reality that many mental health issues start manifesting from a young age, and an even more sadder truth about the lack of early intervention by failing youth mental health services, leading to a lack of value for money.
-However, things appeared to brighten up, as the conversation moved on to the the platform itself - a license-based model that is centered around the idea of positive psychology, people can learn, connect, and most importantly, where people are rewarded for their goals - something that is akin to the Gamify system that was presented in the July 2023 pitching event
+And of course it was time to get to the actual need for the product - firstly, the presenter was on point about the sad reality that many mental health issues start manifesting from a young age, and an even more sadder truth about the lack of early intervention by failing youth mental health services, leading to a lack of value for money.
+However, things appeared to brighten up, as the conversation moved on to the the platform itself - a license-based model that is centered around the idea of positive psychology, people can learn, connect, and most importantly, where people are rewarded for their goals - something that is akin to the Gamify system that was presented in the July 2023 pitching event.

 The timescale sounded promising enough, with the presenter having already spent a few years testing the idea with students at several local schools, and to see that it has reached a stage where the platform will be rolling out in eight weeks time.
 And there are still plenty of routes to build the idea further and eventually turn it into a national idea further down the line - such as building relationships with the local football clubs, such as the ones in Leiston and Needham Market, as well as expertise around safeguarding and GDPR.

-Once Vivian's pitch was over, it was time to move on to the third pitch about learning management platform The Hub, where after a technical glitch with the presentation that almost brought the curtain down, things finally returned on board, and the presenter got around to describing a talent acquisition model aimed at getting young people into the creative industries.
+Once the pitch was over, it was time to move on to the third pitch about learning management platform The Hub, where after a technical glitch with the presentation that almost brought the curtain down, things finally returned on board, and the presenter got around to describing a talent acquisition model aimed at getting young people into the creative industries.
 Overall, while the presenter's Hackathon win for the idea brings an air of credibility to the idea overall, there is still a lot to do before the idea can really help transform Ipswich into Britain's talent capital.

 Leaving behind the galaxy of talent management, it was time to move on to the fourth pitch from the creator of the Sweet Treat Festival, providing catering-related events to those who are struggling to find cost-effective solutions to individual dietary needs.
 Knowing from my experience that confectionary and cakes always sell out at craft fairs, I personally felt that there was certainly a market for that type of idea (in fact, she was looking to target her next confectionary fair in the Ipswich/Woodbridge area), and to see that the presenter has already seen some success running past events in Colchester.

-Once the second round of fun with Amy had stopped, it wasn't long before the judges returned to the room, and everybody returned to their seats to find out the verdict.
+With the DisMantle talk out of the way, and the second round of random chats was out of the way, it wasn't long before the judges returned to the room, and everybody returned to their seats to find out the verdict.
 Initially, there were going to be two winners who would be sharing the spoils of the £350 prize money, however with the pitch for the Sweet Treat Festival being so strong, it was decided to award the whole lot to the festival's organiser.
 Never mind.

 At least there was a photoshoot with everyone involved to celebrate our achievements.

-But the fun didn't stop there - as I was sitting in the public library putting together the social media posts from the event, I began to realise that I was missing something that I could not go without... and I had the arduous task of having to go back to the Waterfront building reception to speak to a security guard about what had happened.
+And even though the event eventually came to an end, the fun didn't stop there - as I was sitting in the public library putting together the social media posts from the event, I began to realise that I was missing something that I could not go without... and I had the arduous task of having to go back to the Waterfront building reception to speak to a security guard about what had happened.
 Because I don't have access to the campus by myself, I had to get another security guard from the Library building to accompany me back to the ideas room to retrieve the missing notepad containing the notes that I was going to use for this blogpost.
 Luckily my stuff was still there in the room, and as I was being led out of the Atrium building, the security guard seemed rather impressed by how things had been going at the pitching event.

 Let's Get Social: Challenges in Leadership - 14th of March 2025